Mist-Automation-Programmability/mist_webhook_monitor/README.md

 ## Deploy the Docker version (recommanded)
 This application is available as a [Docker Image](https://hub.docker.com/repository/docker/tmunzer/mist_webhook_monitor).
 The Dockerfile is also available if you want top build it on your own.

+The Docker Image exposes the following ports:
+* TCP3000

 ### Run the Docker version
 `   docker create -v  <path_to_config.js>/config.js:/app/config.js:ro --link <mongoDB_container_name>:mongo --name="<container_name>" -p 3000:80 tmunzer/mist_webhook_monitor`